Gowsiga-45/Sri-Lanka-NO2-EO-Intelligence-Analysis/README.md

 ## Key Result

+## Key Result

 ![Persistent NO2 Hotspot Coverage by District](outputs/charts/district_hotspot_coverage_2020.png)

 Persistent hotspot coverage shows a strong spatial concentration in selected districts.
 Colombo recorded the highest district-level coverage (approximately 93.6%), followed by Gampaha (approximately 59.5%) and Kegalle (approximately 14.3%).

 > **Note:** Persistent hotspot coverage refers to areas meeting the project's ≥6-month hotspot persistence criterion.
-It should not be interpreted directly as a measure of ground-level NO₂ concentration or overall air-quality exposure.S
+It should not be interpreted directly as a measure of ground-level NO₂ concentration or overall air-quality exposure.